A very fast and innovative 3D monitor from Acer

 This is the second 3D monitor launched by Acer.
 The initial model was already very impressive, but with the new gadget Acer confirms its expertise in 3D monitors.
 The model is called GN245HQ.
-Let’s see the entire article.
+Let’s see the review.

 If you for an LCD monitor able to work at a frequency of 120, you’ll see that this kind of monitor is still rare on the market.
 In fact, less than a dozen models are available right now and the price excludes high-end normal users.
 These displays are particularly fast and they’re used by the most passionate gamers.
 Another target of these products is lovers of 3D movies who want to migrate to a TV or projector.

 However, the Acer GN245HQ monitor brings major innovations compared to its predecessors and rivals.
 It’s all about the integration of an infrared transmitter synchronized with active 3D glasses and the presence of an HDMI 1.4.
 This is another advantage because the product is compatible with Blu-ray technology and 3D with PlayStation 3 from Sony.
-This gadget really needs a complete analysis.
+This gadget really needs a review and a test.

 Beyond its LED technology backlight, the body of the Acer GN245HQ remains relatively solid.
 Its design and finish are clearly made for a high-end display.
 At first look, the black matte plastic offers a good impression.
 In fact, all the package is good quality (there’s no cracking and no playing in the joints).
 We have just a single regret: the absence of a lever sophisticated enough to adjust the height of the display.